cmullane94/ENV_872_Project/README.md

 ***

-Files in the data folder are named according to the following convention: `database_description_details_stage.format`.
+Files in the `Data` folder are named according to the following convention: `database_description_details_stage.format`.

 **database** is the database from which the data were obtained